Complex Field Formulation of the Quantum Estimation Theory: Preliminary results

 with $[A,B]=AB-BA$ the commutator between $A$ and $B$.
-When this condition is fulfilled, the symmetric logarithmic derivatives $\{L_{\bar{\theta}_j}\}$ are an optimal statistic, or equivalently, an optimal measurement.
+A particular case where this condition is satisfied is when all SLDs $\{L^S_{\bar{\theta}_i} \}$ commute.
+Thereby, all of them are diagonalizable on the same basis of eigenvectors, which correspond to the optimal measurement that saturates the QCRI.

-It is not possible to define a RQFIM for a low-rank state, since \eref{RQRLD} has no solution in this case \cite{Fujiwara1999}.
-However, for the QCRB only the inverse of the FIM is needed, which can be obtained approaching the pure state $\ket{\psi}$ by a mixed state $\rho(\epsilon)$ such that $\dyad{\psi}{\psi}=\lim_{\epsilon\rightarrow 0}\rho(\epsilon)$.
-It has been proved \cite{Liu2020} that the inverse of the RQFIM for a pure state is given by
+It is not possible to define an RLD-QFIM for a low-rank state, such as a pure state, since \eqref{RQRLD} has no solution in this case \cite{Fujiwara1999}.
+However, for QCRB only the inverse of the QFIM is needed, which can be obtained approaching the pure state $\ket{\psi}$ by a family of full-rank mixed states $\rho(\epsilon)$ such that $\dyad{\psi}{\psi}=\lim_{\epsilon\rightarrow 0}\rho(\epsilon)$.
+To this end, in \cite{Holevo2011} (Chapter $6$) and \cite{Hayashi2010} (Chapter $18$) assumed that the commutation operator $\mathfrak{D}$ presented by Holevo in \cite{Holevo2011} is invariant on $\mathcal{T}_{\bar{\theta}}(\ket{\psi})$, the linear span (over $\mathbb{R}$) of the symmetric logarithmic derivatives \eqref{SLD}, and proved that

 where